Shougo/ddc-source-cmdline/README.md

 Command line completion for ddc.vim

-This source collects candidates from `getcompletion('cmdline')`.
+This source collects items from `getcompletion('cmdline')`.
 It is useful for command line completion.

 ## Required